kgrid/kgrid.github.io/jobs.md

 We are the [Department of Learning Health Sciences, Division of Learning and Knowledge Systems](https://medicine.umich.edu/dept/lhs/research/learning-knowledge-systems-research).
 The project we are working on is called the Knowledge Grid ([kgrid.org](https://kgrid.org)).
 We are effectively an academic startup, trying to change the world, with talented people and cool technology in the works.
 Our team is a small (two pizza) team of developers, UX designers, and information scientists.

 At the moment, we’re keen on finding another full-stack Java developer, especially if you've got experience with testing, devops goodness, cloud and container deployment, and maybe some front-end/SPA/Javascript/Node.js under your belt.
-Youll be slinging lots of code, designing APIs and wiring up a variety of heterogeneous technologies.
+You'll be slinging lots of code, designing APIs and wiring up a variety of heterogeneous technologies.

 We are highly collaborative and rely on good pairing and team skills, and a bit of deep thinking about the hard problems we are trying to solve.
 We learn lots of new things.